-As at 31 March 2018, the Group determined the recoverable amount of cash generating unit ("CGU 1") for advertising through mobile devices and retail chain engaged based on a value in use calculation.
-The valuation had used cash flows projection based on financial budgets approved by management which covered a 5-year period, and incorporated therein, a discount rate of 14.50%; in addition, those expected cash flows beyond 5-year period contain 2% growth rate.
+As at 31 March 2019, the Group determined the recoverable amount of cash generating unit ("CGU 1") for advertising through website based on a value in use calculation.
+The valuation had used cash flows projection based on financial budgets approved by management which covered a 5-year period, and incorporated therein, a discount rate of 17%; in addition, those expected cash flows beyond 5-year period contain 3% growth rate.
 This growth rate is based on the industry in which the CGU 1 operates.
-As the recoverable amount of the CGU 1 was below its carrying amount, an impairment loss of approximately HK\$31,600,000 (2017: HK\$95,400,000) has been recognised in profit or loss included in other gains or losses.
+As the recoverable amount of CGU 1 was below its carrying amount, an impairment loss of approximately HK\$15,804,000 (2018: HK\$13,011,000) has been recognised in profit or loss included in other gain or losses.